— Ryan Drake '25

 Learn by doing with a curriculum rich in hands-on teaching experiences.
 Education and learning majors spend time in our on-site Early Learning Community and in local schools, and they gain international experience with study abroad courses focused on exploring education systems around the world.

 The program offers a deep understanding of the psychological, social, philosophical, and curricular foundations of education, and prepares students to work with children in a variety of settings.
+Students interested in teaching elementary education or special education should declare a major in education and learning.
+Students who are interested in teaching at the secondary level should major in their content area and contact undergraduate program chair to plan their licensure program.

 Earn a Teaching License